LIP-Computing/tutorials/docs/udocker/udocker-01.md

 * Command line interface enhancements.

-* Improve which binaries and libraries are installed, dependent on host OS and architecture.
+* Improve selection of binaries and libraries to be installed; dependent on host OS and architecture.

 * Improve root emulation.